xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-26-the-healing-seeds.md

     A quiet gratitude fills the air as the Guardian opens her eyes, restored and ready.
 Together, you share a silent moment, knowing that with this final strength, the ultimate step in your journey awaits — the final act to restore the last of the Christmas magic.
 ---

 You begin with **two** healing seeds.
-After planting them, the Guardian of the Hearth can use its powers to accelerate their growth cycle, allowing each plant to mature and produce **two seeds after 5 minutes** before dying.
+After planting them, the Guardian of the Hearth can use its powers to accelerate their growth cycle, allowing each plant to mature and produce **two seeds after 5 minutes** before **dying**.
 Each new seed can then be replanted, continuing the cycle.

 Starting with **two seeds** and with exactly **1 hour** available, calculate how many seeds you’ll have by the end of the time limit, maximizing the harvest to support the Guardian of the Veil in the final confrontation.